fastai/fastai/README.md

 Follow the following 2 steps in this exact order:

 1. Install the nightly `pytorch` build, with `cudaXX` package version matching your system's setup.
+Followed, by a customer version of `torchvision-nightly`.

    For example, for CUDA 9.2:
    ```
    conda install -c pytorch pytorch-nightly cuda92
+   conda install -c fastai torchvision-nightly
    ```

-   If you have a different CUDA version, find the right build [here](https://pytorch.org/get-started/locally/).
+   If you have a different CUDA version, find the right instructions for the first command [here](https://pytorch.org/get-started/locally/).
 Choose Preview/Your OS/Conda/Python3.6|Python3.7 and your CUDA version and it will give you the correct install instruction.
 Instructions to build `pytorch` from source are provided at the same location.

    If your system doesn't have CUDA, you can install the CPU-only `pytorch` build:

    ```
    conda install -c pytorch pytorch-nightly-cpu
+   conda install -c fastai torchvision-nightly-cpu
    ```

 2. Install `fastai`: